kebasyaty/scruby-fts/docs/pages/usage.md

 import anyio
 from typing import Any
 from pydantic import Field
-from scruby import Scruby, ScrubyModel from scruby_fts import FullTextSearch, FTSConfig from pprint import pprint as pp
+from scruby import ReturnType, Scruby, ScrubyModel from scruby_fts import FullTextSearch, FTSConfig from pprint import pprint as pp